omkarlanghe/node-js_RESTfulAPIs/README.md

 # node-js_RESTfulAPIs

 This Repository Contains the REST APIs created by me.
+Before going into each module, one must install following softwares to rest these modules.
+1. Install MongoDB
+2. Install POSTMAN/Fiddler tool
+3. For DotNet Project, I have used commandline commands to create the project.(Refer MSDN: https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new?tabs=netcore21)
+4. Install Visual Studio Code Editor

 # 01_RestApi_mongoCRUD
 This is The REST API which is used to Perform CRUD operations on MongoDB.